holovkoserhii/jsfe2018/README.md

 myDREAMjob

-For correct testing needed to setup locally and start the JSON server - "light backend" (npm run server).
+For correct usage needed to setup locally and start the JSON server - "light backend" (npm run server).
 Afterwards db.json file plays the role of a backend database.

 General features:
 - The headhunting site based on a semantic markup the with ability to view info (incl. map, contacts, team, gallery with css-sliders), registeration, login and different rights based on the client type (user / administrator).